LENAX/quant-research/data-sync-tool/docs/thoughts.md

 To support API document parsing and automatic import of data source, we can have a DocParser domain to take care of document parsing.
 With our event based architecture, we can define a ParsingCompleted event and put ParsingResult into the event.

+Domain businesses are those operations that modify domain objects.

-DataSource Domain listen
+## DataSource

+DataSource domain is about managing metadata of remote data source, and validating the data fetched from it.
+It also cares about the synchronization state with the remote data source.

 ## Synchronization

-Since synchronzation has its own complexity, it should be separated out from data source management
+Since synchronzation has its own complexity, it should be separated out from data source management.
+This domain reflects the business process of fetch data and keeping track of states.
+It only cares about the process of fetching data from remote data source, and it does not care whether the data is valid or where should the data be stored.

+## Local Storage

+This domain manages local storage of remote data.
+It is responsible for storing the data fetched from remote.
+This domain sounds like an infrastructure layer, but it is more than that.
+We can add a layer of abstraction and provide flexible management over all storages.